 Mineral powders are often advertised as natural products that will not only provide a nice smooth appearance, but also help to promote healthier skin.

-These products are OK for teens, Marmur says, but most are actually oil-based clay, which may not be the best product for a young girl with oily skin.
-Still, “It will make skin look better for the day,” Marmur admits.
+These products are OK for teens, Marmur says, but most are oil-based clay, which may not be the best product for a young girl with oily skin.
+Still, “it will make skin look better for the day,” Marmur admits.